top of page

 Of course England's border town of Berwick was a major Scottish borough till it's brutal

-sacking and capture by the King of England in twelve ninety six, and was on and off part of either kingdom, till it was last in Scottish hands properly in 1482, when a English siege took it.
+sacking and capture by the King of England in twelve ninety six, and was on and off part of either kingdom, till it was last in Scottish hands properly in 1482, (It was taken by Scotland when England was weak, during the war of the Roses, in 1461, in typical national machinations using each other's weak times) when a English siege took it.
 Now of course it has a identity unlike any other town in England, which has a kind of dual Scottish English identity essentially that can be called Berwicker.
 A nice sign of the peaceful proud friendship Scotland and England have had between eachother, a very valuable thing, for centuries now, very much so really, replacing the horrible times of conflict, with peaceful times of good relationships ever more.

 Last of all Elmet, with West and South Yorkshire does seem to be a few percent of more Celtic than the rest of that county, which is the most Viking in England.
 So it seems the old idea that Cumbric and Brythonic influences extended along the spine of the Pennines to North Derbyshire, with the language dying out there likely before the Norman conquest, the further north, the later, may be true.
 There is some opinion it lasted after the conquest in parts of Cumbria, but it is hard to know for sure.
 It is felt Cumbric lasted in Scotland longer than in England.
 Indeed it is likely Celtic identities and people would have kept that link longer in some upland areas of the spine of Northern England, for longer, affecting demography of the area even relatively recently.
 Some wonder if Cumbric died out in the 10th Century in England, but some think it maybe survived in Lanercost east Carlisle, to the 13th century, or even the 1300s, maybe like a few last words in the vernacular as happened to Cornish, when it had officially died as a language, but older people were still using some words for a century or so after.
 Perhaps Pictish died out the same way.
 While Cumbric died out maybe in the 13th Century in Scotland perhaps just south of Edinburgh in a similar way, maybe lasting a bit longer as a properly spoken tongue, but dying out a similar way, in being added words to the dialect.
 It could be Cumbric died out a century before then even.
 With Gaelic and English replacing it.
 It seems possible seeing there were Gaelic speaking communities in Southern Scotland in the 18th Century, with the language dying out then, that Pictish lasted a long time, but died out before records could mention it, as it was a mentions tongue.